Baighasan/Chat-Royale/README.md

 ## MCP Tools Integration

-This application supports MCP tools that can be used by Claude during conversations.
+This application supports MCP tools that can be used by OpenAI during conversations.
 The tools are automatically available when an MCP server is running.

 ### How it works

 1. **Tool Discovery**: The backend connects to an MCP server and discovers available tools
-2. **Streaming Tool Use**: When Claude decides to use a tool, it streams the tool call in real-time
+2. **Streaming Tool Use**: When OpenAI decides to use a tool, it streams the tool call in real-time
 3. **Tool Execution**: The backend executes the tool via the MCP client
 4. **Result Streaming**: Tool results are streamed back to the frontend
 5. **Visual Feedback**: The frontend shows tool usage, execution, and results in real-time